req-co/Boom/README.md

-Boom
+boom
 ====

-Starter theme for Drupal 7
+Drupal 7 Starter Theme by RepEquity

 To Use
 ======